Budhial: Hotels

 Budhial is famous for various hotels it has.
-Shan-E- Awan, Angara are few of these.
+Shan-E- Awan, Bismillah, Angara are few of these.

 Surrounding Areas

-Other villages near Budhial are Patwali, Misrial and Tamman.
+Other villages near Budhial are Patwali, Misrial and Tamman. there are vast lands, small hills, a plateau around Budhial.
 Budhial has separate high schools for both boys and girls, a madrassah for boys and a madrassah for girls where girls and boys from Budhial and nearby villages are getting education.

 Health

 Budhial has Basic Health Unit and various private medical clinics. a veterinary hospital exists for household animals.

 Professions

 Joining military service is most common and traditional profession.
 Agriculture farming is other common profession.